openbmc/docs/designs/firmware_update_via_blobs.md

 There is only one hash "file" mechanism.
 The exact hash used will only be important to your verification service.
 The value provided will be written to a known place.

+When a transfer is active, it'll create a blob\_id of `/flash/active/image` and `/flash/active/hash`.

 ### Caching Images